Do you or someone you know wish you had more money?

 When they have a job to do they roll up their sleeves and jump right in without delay.
 Even if they’re simply delegating the job to someone else, they give immediate, concise directions and follow up with progress regularly.

 Think about it.
 Did Steve Jobs write all the code that makes an Apple computer run?
-Does he put ipads together himself?
+Did he put ipads together himself?
 Of course not!
-Heck, even the President of the United States has people who write his speeches.
 Every successful person finds ways to leverage their time and money.
-Online, you can get low cost leverage at places like fiverr.com and plr sites.

 I personally was affected by every one of those negative traits until about age 32.
 I’m still guilty of a few of them from time to time.
-(I watch too much sports on TV!)
+(I watch too many youtube videos!)

 I’ve had lots of jobs over those years including dishwasher, lawn mowing, cleaning, telephone repair and more.
 Some of the jobs I liked, some I didn’t.
 None of them paid very well.

-It wasn’t until started experimenting with those traits above, that I started earning six figures a year, every year.
-That was about 20 years ago.
+It wasn’t until started experimenting with those traits above, that I started earning six figures a year.
+That was about 24 years ago.
 The right mindset can change everything.

 I hope you find a trait or two in today’s post, that you can experiment with changing!